 Biden eyes ex-Obama staff to tackle Big Tech and other antitrust issues

-One of the picks is Renata Hesse, who has had several stints at the Justice Department since 2002 and most recently served as the Acting Assistant Attorney General from mid-2016 to Jan.
-2017.
-She also has held private sector roles and advised on matters involving companies such as Amazon.com Inc and Alphabet Inc's Google.
+One of the picks is Renata Hesse, who has had several stints at the Justice Department since 2002 and most recently served as the Acting Assistant Attorney General from mid-2016 to January 2017.
+She also has held private sector roles and advised on matters involving companies such as Amazon.com and Alphabet's Google.

-More notably, Hesse advised Amazon on its more than US$13 billion acquisition of grocery chain Whole Foods, according to her bio on the website of New York law firm Sullivan & Cromwell LLP, where she is currently a partner.
+More notably, Hesse advised Amazon on its more than US$13 billion acquisition of grocery chain Whole Foods, according to her bio on the website of New York law firm Sullivan & Cromwell, where she is currently a partner.

 The other front-runner is Juan Arteaga, who has also worked for the Justice Department under President Barack Obama between 2013 to 2017 and served as the Deputy Assistant Attorney General for Civil Enforcement, according to the sources, who did not wish to be named.

-Arteaga also has held private sector roles and advised companies such as JP Morgan Chase & Co and AT&T Inc.
+Arteaga also has held private sector roles and advised companies such as JP Morgan Chase & Co and AT&T.

 Other contenders under consideration include Jonathan Kanter, who co-chaired the antitrust department at the law firm Paul Weiss and now runs his own firm, the sources said.
 He is a prominent Big Tech and Google critic.
 Many progressive groups favor Kanter's appointment as they push for more aggressive antitrust enforcement.